leopoldodonnell/lifeline/README.md

 Initialization Properties:

-* server_name:String optional - makes the component a server that can accept requests from other local LifeLine servers.
+* server_name:String optional - makes the component a server that can accept requests from other local Lifeline servers.
 * onReady:String optional- a javascript callback to call when the component has been initialized.
 A JSON object with status and message are passed.
-* onJsonData:String optional - a javascript callback to call when other LifeLine servers send it json_data.
-The originating LifeLine server name and json_data are passed as parameters.
+* onJsonData:String optional - a javascript callback to call when other Lifeline servers send it json_data.
+The originating Lifeline server name and json_data are passed as parameters.
-* onShutdown:String optional - a javascript calback to call when other LifeLine servers send it a shutdown notice.
-The originating LifeLine Server name is passed as a parameter.
+* onShutdown:String optional - a javascript calback to call when other Lifeline servers send it a shutdown notice.
+The originating Lifeline Server name is passed as a parameter.

 Available functions: